What to see and do in San Vicente Palawan

 1. San Vicente Long Beach

-It s a 14 km long beach fringed by high palm trees with white sand and a denim blue clear sea.
-It has been dubbed as the longest beach in the Philippines.
-The Long Beach can be actually divided into 3 beaches that are shortly interrupted by rock formations: Long Beach 1, Long Beach 2 and 3.
+It’s a 14 km long beach fringed by high palm trees with white sand and a denim blue clear sea.
+It has been dubbed the longest beach in the Philippines.
+Long Beach can be divided into 3 beaches shortly interrupted by rock formations: Long Beach 1, Long Beach 2 and 3.
 Long Beach 1 is the closest to San Vicente Poblacion (the town proper), long beach 2 is next to St Isidro barangay (10/15minutes by tricycle from the town proper, long beach 3 is next to Alimanguan barangay (30 minutes from the town proper).
-Our favourite part, and where we suggest staying, is the area of Long Beach 3, a tranquil area with nice and cheap accommodations right on the beach.
+Our favourite part, and where we suggest staying, is Long Beach 3, a tranquil area with nice and cheap accommodations right on the beach.

 2. Bato Ni Ningning viewpoint

-It s a well know viewpoint from where you can enjoy a stunning view on Erawan beach and a stunning scenic sunset.
+It s a well-known viewpoint from where you can enjoy a stunning view of Erawan beach and a stunning scenic sunset.
 There is a small cottage to access the viewpoint where you have to pay a small fee of 20 pesos.
 It takes at least 45 minutes from San Vicente Town, only 15 minutes if you stay in Long Beach 3.